elastic/elasticsearch/watcher/README.md

 - Run `npm install` in this directory
 - Ensure you have `mocha` installed globally
 - Run `mocha` in this directory

-Once the tests are completed you wan delete the `esvm` directory.